antononcube/Raku-Lingua-NumericWordForms/README.md

 The following TODO items are ordered by priority, the most important are on top.

-1. [ ] Expand parsing beyond 1 trillion
+1. [ ] Expand parsing beyond trillions

 2. [ ] Automatic determination of the language